MEET THE TEAM

 Dr. Tisdell-Covington understands personally how central a part of the family each and every pet is.
 She accordingly treats each one as she would her own.

-Annie Veil is from Hawley, MN.
+Annie Vail is from Hawley, MN.
 She graduated from Globe University in Moorhead with an associate degree in veterinary technology in March 2017, and in the same year began working at All Creatures Veterinary Hospital.

 Annie loves herding dogs, and has four shelties and two Australian Shepherds.
 Annie has trained dogs since a very young age and is an accomplished dog show competitor.
 She has shown her dogs in agility, obedience, rally, and confirmation challenges for both 4-H and the American Kennel Club.
 Annie won seven grand championships at the Minnesota 4-H State Dog Show, all thanks to the help of her 15-year-old sheltie Emmy (now happily retired).
 Annie’s companions also include four friendly outdoor kitties as well as two contented bunnies.